Incoterms® - the essential terms of trade

 Rules for any mode of transport:

-EXW – Ex Works – seller delivers when it places goods at disposal of the buyer.
+EXW – Ex Works – the seller delivers when it places goods at disposal of the buyer.
 They do not need to load goods or clear them for export.

 FCA – Free Carrier – seller delivers the goods to the carrier or another person nominated by the buyer at the seller’s premises or another specifically named place.

-CPT – Carriage Paid To – seller delivers the goods to the carrier or another person nominated by the seller.
+CPT – Carriage Paid To – seller delivers the goods to the carrier or another person nominated by the buyer.
 The seller must contract for and pay the costs of carriage necessary to bring the goods to the named place of destination.

 CIP – Carriage And Insurance Paid To – the same as “Carriage Paid To” but the seller also contracts for insurance cover against the buyer’s risk of loss of or damage to the goods during the carriage.